nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">

 :warning: **Warning:**  If you use an unknown prefix or a prefix not specific to this command, it will be interpreted as part of your input value.
-For example, `delete-field r/Engineer c/Good company` will try to find internships with a role of `Engineer c/Good company`.
+For example, `delete-field r/Engineer c/Good company` will try to delete internships with a role of `Engineer c/Good company`.
 </div>